somasis/www.somas.is/index.md

 # Somasis
-## breakcore musician, free software enthusiast, and developer
+## musician and computer junkie

 ## About me

-My name is Kylie McClain, and I am a 19 year old woman.
-I have been using computers since I was about three years old, and using Linux since age seven.
-I get a lot of joy out helping people do what they want to do, and I have a lot of fun finding solutions to problems.
-A lot of my time nowadays is spent working on Exherbo Linux, which I was recruited as a developer for on May 12th, 2015.
+My name is Kylie McClain.

 Since joining Exherbo I've became more interested in system administration and system integrating, and hope to pursue system administration as a career.
 My plans are to go to college majoring in system administration and minoring in audio engineering.

-Some of my favorite musicians are Aphex Twin, Venetian Snares, Squarepusher, The Flashbulb, and The Meters.
-My music tends to go between breakcore, and instrumental hip-hop something.
-I like to think I keep it fairly eclectic, and try to be varied in my influences and creations.

 ## Things of note

+- [musl-wiki], a wiki documenting the musl libc
-- [Exherbo Linux], which I am an active developer on
+- [Exherbo Linux], I was recruited as a developer in May 2015
     - Implemented support for [musl libc]. [x86_64-pc-linux-musl] <3
     - [Working] towards making the system run with [permissively-licensed] components whenever possible.
     - Redesigned website to look more modern, and be responsive to different devices.
     - I maintain a [distfiles mirror].
-- [musl-wiki], a wiki documenting the musl libc
     - [musl-compat], compatibility headers and utilities for musl libc systems
 - [lux], a Linux kernel updater
 - [git-gerrit], a non-interactive Gerrit interface